Mobelux/ImageFetcher/Technotes/001-async-networking.md

 ### Managing Concurrency

 This proposal also removes the ability to limit concurrent requests and cache lookups via `maxConcurrent` by making the cooperative thread pool responsible for managing those operations.
 Instead, `maxConcurrent` is limited to controlling concurrent processing of image data ultimately performed by the `Image.decompress(...)` method.
 I reasoned that this represents the most expensive operation performed by `ImageFetcher` and the one the OS is least suited to manage.
-[Previous efforts](https://github.com/Mobelux/ImageFetcher/pull/6#issuecomment-1115291685) at limiting concurrency outside of an `OpertionQueue` were not especially fruitful.
+[Previous efforts](https://github.com/Mobelux/ImageFetcher/pull/6#issuecomment-1115291685) at limiting concurrency outside of an `OperationQueue` were not especially fruitful.

 ## Performance